isene/RTFM/README.md

 ;      | Show command history in right pane
-L      | Start 'locate' search for files, then use '#' to jump to desired line/directory ENTER  | Refresh the right pane r      | Refresh RTFM (recreates all windows in case there is garbage somewhere) q      | Quit
+L      | Start 'locate' search for files, then use '#' to jump to desired line/directory ENTER  | Refresh the right pane r      | Refresh RTFM (recreates all windows.
+Use when resizing windows or in case there is garbage somewhere) q      | Quit
 Q      | QUIT (without writing changes to the config file)